Visit the institution website for COVID‑19 updates

 Months of entry

-There is unprecedented pressure on the environment due to exploitation, habitat degradation and loss, climate change, invasive species, pollution and emerging diseases.
-You can be part of something to help address these problems.
+There is unprecedented pressure on the environment from overexploitation, habitat degradation and destruction, climate change, invasive species, pollution and emerging diseases.
+However, you can be part of global and local solutions.

 Course contact details